-DC output + Level on pin REM-SB + Parameter "REM-SB level" → Behavior HIGH + Normal The DC output remains on, nothing is locked.
-It can be switched on or off by pushbutton or digital command. io on ┸ LOW + Inverted is on HIGH + Inverted The DC output will be switched off and locked.
+DC out + Level on pin REM-SB + Parameter "REM-SB level" → Behavior HIGH + Normal The DC output remains on, nothing is locked.
+It can be switched on or off by pushbutton or digital command. io ۲ LOW + Inverted by pashbatton of digital communic. is on HIGH + Inverted The DC output will be switched off and locked.
 Later it can be switched on again by toggling pin REM-SB.
-LOW + Normal 7 on again by togging pin KLIVI-SB.
+1 LOW + Normal on again by togging pin New OB.